PayDock/e-commerce-powerboard-commercetools-npm/README.md

 ## Create a DOM element for Drop-in

-Create a DOM container element on your checkout page where you want Drop-in to be rendered and give it a descriptive id.
+1. Create a DOM container element on your checkout page.

 ```html
 <div id="powerboard-widget-container">
      <!-- PowerBoard Checkout will be mounted here -->
 </div>
 ```

+2. Place the DOM container element where you want Drop-in to be rendered, and provide a descriptive ID for your div element.

 ## Set up Drop-in

-## Create store for Drop-in
+1. Сreate a global store for Drop-in.

-Create a global store where the properties of each payment method will be written when the widget is initialized.
+2. When the widget is initialized, the properties of each payment method are written to the global store.

 ```javascript
 import { reactive } from 'vue';